Vonage/vonage-python-sdk/account/README.md

 This package contains the code to use Vonage's Account API in Python.

-It includes methods for managing Vonage accounts.
+It includes methods for managing Vonage accounts, managing account secrets and querying country pricing.

 ## Usage

 It is recommended to use this as part of the main `vonage` package.
 The examples below assume you've created an instance of the `vonage.Vonage` class called `vonage_client`.

 ### Get Account Balance